freecodecamp-fresnoca/codecamp-databases/README.md

 # Quick look at Databases

  [FreeCodeCamp](https://www.freecodecamp.com/challenges/store-data-in-mongodb) uses [MongoDB](https://www.mongodb.com/) as their DB of choice.
-There are many DB's out there so dont limit yourself to learning just one.
+There are many DB's out there so don't limit yourself to learning just one.
+Examples are in the queries folder.

  * [FreeCodeCamp](https://www.freecodecamp.com/challenges/store-data-in-mongodb) uses MongoDB as their DB of choice.
  *  There are many DB's out there that you may run across in your many jobs.
  * The Goal of this talk is to introduce you to different DB's and the specific problems they solve as well as some comparisons.

 ## [NoSQL databases:](https://github.com/showcases/nosql-databases)
 * Redis
 * MongoDB
-* ...
+* Lots more!!

 ## [Relational DMS:](https://en.wikipedia.org/wiki/List_of_relational_database_management_systems)
 * Microsoft SQL server